The Sweep Method for radiative Transfer in Arepo: Methods

 \subsection{Parallelization}

 The sweep is clearly the most computationally intensive part of the source iteration algorithm (Algorithm~\ref{alg:sourceIteration}).
 In order to apply this algorithm to large systems on modern hardware, we require some form of parallelization.
 The easiest way of parallelizing this algorithm would be to distribute the solution of different frequencies $\nu$ and angles $\Omega$ onto the processors.
-However, this method suffers from a number of problems.
-First of all, for very large numbers of processors there might simply not be enough different $\nu$ and $\Omega$ to efficiently employ all of them.
-In addition to this, solving the equation for different frequencies on different processors prevents the use of vectorization and cache optimization, which effectively reduces the performance gain.
-Finally, parallelizing over $\Omega$ and $\nu$ requires the information about the grid to be present on every processor, which, due to memory requirements, quickly becomes infeasible for large simulations.
+One problem with this method is that for very large numbers of processors there might simply not be enough different $\nu$ and $\Omega$ to efficiently employ all of them.
+Moreover, parallelizing over $\Omega$ and $\nu$ requires the information about the grid to be present on every processor, which, due to memory requirements, quickly becomes infeasible for large simulations.
 Due to these concerns, we choose to use a spatial decomposition of the grid.